 Led by the Spirit of Humanity across the seas woman, by her tender ministrations to those in need, has given to the world the example of heroic service embracing three centuries of Canadian history.

 The Nursing Sisters' Memorial is located in the Hall of Honour in the centre block of the Parliament Buildings on Parliament Hill, Wellington Street, Ottawa.

-At 11 a.m. on November 11, please stand in silence for two minutes in memory of all who made the ultimate sacrifice for our freedom and for those who continue in service to our country.
+At 11 a.m. on November 11, please observe two minutes of silence in memory of all who made the ultimate sacrifice for our freedom and to honour those who continue in service to our country.